 - All healthcare providers that treated the patient during a two-year timeframe prior to the injury

-- Copies of any medical records relied upon by a medical expert to assess the injury and a signature by the medical expert and a proper authorization form
+- Copies of any medical records relied upon by a medical expert to assess the injury

 Note, however, that a medical mistake does not mean that a doctor was supposed to provide you with perfect medical care.
 In fact, a medical practitioner need only provide a patient with the care that is standard for a medical professional in a similar position.
 This means that not every injury may meet the standards required to receive compensation.